 • or if it leads me to another thought tangent

 🌲 Once an idea feels more fleshed out, it graduates to #evergreen.
-These notes I feel like are reasonably well thought-out ideas that I intend to keep around.
+These are the notes that I feel like are reasonably well thought-out and that I intend to keep around.
 But all ideas can be changed, merged, or deleted.

 History is kept with git.